DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/Readme.md

-# Correlation Filters for Pattern Recognition
+# Correlation Filters for Facial Recognition

 In this Repo you will find MATLAB codes used to explore non-segmentation techniques for facial recognition using correlation techniques with linear filters.
 It is a project developed for the course on Optics and Acoustics from the National University of Colombia.
 It is carried out by: